ansible-collections/hetzner.hcloud/README.md

 1. Check if the changelog fragments are available (there should be files in `changelogs/fragments`)
 2. Run `antsibull-changelog release --version <version>`, it should remove all fragments and change the `changelogs/changlog.yaml` and `CHANGELOG.rst`
-3. Push the changes to the master branch
+3. Push the changes to the main branch
 4. Tag the release through the Github UI, after this the Github Actions will run and publish the collection to Ansible Galaxy